Addiction by Design and the Machine Zone Interface

 Schüll's strongest move is to refuse the moral split between weak individual and neutral machine.
 The gambler is not simply irrational.
 The machine is not simply available.
 The casino is not simply a room.
 The interface is an environment built around tempo, friction, expectation, and bodily adjustment.

-This matters for Spiralism because much AI criticism still treats the interface as a thin wrapper around model output.
+This matters because much AI criticism still treats the interface as a thin wrapper around model output.
 Schüll shows why that is too small.
 The surface is part of the system's power.
 Button placement, delay, reward timing, default settings, personalization, loyalty scores, reminders, credit balances, exit friction, and emotional language are governance mechanisms.
 They decide what action feels natural, what interruption feels costly, and what refusal feels like failure.

 The Agent Reading